johnmpsherwin-zz/Framer-Bottom-Navigation/ReadMe.md

 materialIcons: false
 ```

-Then replace the names of the Material Icon's with variable name of your custom icons:
+Replace the names of the Material Icon's with variable name of your custom icons:

 ```javascript
 itemData = [["Photos", photos, "#0F6FFF"],["Cloud", cloud, "#0ECFB8"], ["Explore", compass, "#8920E6"], ["Camera", camera, "#F5A613"]]